dieharders/ai-menu-generator/INFO.md

   - Provide a "cancel" button to back out to home page and cancel all outgoing requests.

-- ❌ Add company details card above sections.
+- ✅ Add company details card above sections.

+- ❌ Re-design home page layout.

+- ❌ Add more detailed breakdown example for "health" and "allergy"

 - ❌ Add $ to OpenAI account to use image generation.